Skip to main content

 Where This Thought Began

-This reflection began while reading Friendship by David Henry Thoreau He writes about friendship as something almost untouched by time.
+This reflection began while reading the poem Friendship by David Henry Thoreau He writes about friendship as something almost untouched by time.

 A connection that doesn’t need constant communication.
 A bond that exists even in long silences.